 Cynthia D. Haney

 Cynthia Dianne Haney, a spindle maker, is passionate about teaching people how to spin.
 She designs spindles and turns them on the lathe to aid students with high quality performance.
 Enabling students to make the yarn they want with a spindle.
 Teaching beginner spinners, of all ages and abilities, since 2011.
-From individual lessons to specialized group classes at guilds, Southeastern Animal Fiber Fair, Maryland Sheep and Wool, and the MidAtlantic Fiber Association.
+From individual lessons to specialized classes at guilds, Southeastern Animal Fiber Fair, Dallas Ft.
+Worth Fiber Fest, Maryland Sheep and Wool, and the MidAtlantic Fiber Association.
 A Virginia native her woodshop and Cynthia Wood Spinner business is in Nelson County.
 More information and social contacts on CynthiaWoodSpinner.com

 Cecilia Ho

 Cecilia Ho of Greenville, SC, was born into a family of designers in Hong Kong.
-During her last residence in Nova Scotia, Canada, the local sheep farms influenced her passion and direction into felting and fiber arts.
-Since 2013, Cecilia relocated to South Carolina and has taught thousands of students through one-one-one private & group felting workshops.
-Currently, Cecilia is a SC Certified Teaching Artist running full-time fiber arts integration programs for k4-8th in the Greenville County School District & senior adults at OLLI Furman University.
-Throughout the year, Cecilia acts as fiber art instructor at Greenville Center for Creative Arts, Spartanburg Art Museum, Fiberworld Virtual Festival, & many regional communities.
-She often holds felting demonstrations at museum, gallery & festival (ie High Museum of Art, Smithsonian affiliations museums, Artisphere) across the United States & Canada.
-Cecilia has taken part in multiple juried contemporary & fine art exhibitions, as well as fashion shows.
-FELTasticFashion is the business created in 2011 which Cecilia designs & packages all-inclusive felting DIY kits as well as official retailers for Ashford NZ & Clover felting supplies.
-Daily inspirations can be found on Instagram FELTasticFashion.
+Since 2013, Cecilia relocated to South Carolina from Canada, and has taught thousands of students through one-one-one private & group felting workshops.
+Currently, Cecilia is a South Carolina Verified Teaching Artist running week-long fiber arts integration programs for k4-12th grade students across SC.
+Throughout the year, Cecilia acts as fiber art instructor running adult workshops at Greenville Center for Creative Arts, Spartanburg Art Museum & many regional communities.
+She often holds felting demonstrations at museum, gallery & festival (ie High Museum of Art, Smithsonian affiliations museums, Artisphere).
+Cecilia has taken part in multiple juried contemporary & fine art exhibitions, fashion shows, and magazines & TV interviews.
+FELTasticFashion is the business created in 2011 which Cecilia designs & packages all-inclusive felting DIY kits, and also act as official retailers for Ashford NZ & Clover Japan.
+Her hand felted art works can be purchased at Woolworth Walk Art Gallery in Asheville NC.
+Daily inspirations and creative process often shared on Instagram @FELTasticFashion.
 Workshop calendar, project kits & felting supplies available from www.FELTasticFashion.com

 Susannah Johnson